Hero background

 - Basic drinks (water, tea and coffee)

-- Wi-Fi in common areas (with limited connectivity)
+- Wi-Fi in the common areas (with limited connectivity)

 - Bed linen provided

-This centre is designed to give you a simple, authentic experience in close contact with the local community and the nature of Palawan, without compromising on safety or the warmth of a place where you can feel at home.
+This centre is set up to give you a simple, grounded experience close to the local community and the nature of Palawan, while still keeping things safe and welcoming.

-The Tigman Village centre is located in a quiet, welcoming area surrounded by the local community.
-Rooms can be locked, there is a safe for valuables, and the local team is always present to supervise and offer support.
-We work only with schools and communities experienced in hosting international volunteers and with established standards.
+The centre in Tigman Village is in a quiet, welcoming spot, surrounded by the local community.
+Rooms lock, there's a safety box for valuables, and the local team is always around to keep an eye on things and offer support.
+We only work with schools and communities that regularly host international volunteers and have well-established standards.

 🔹 24/7 support

-From your arrival at the airport to your departure, you will be looked after by an experienced local team available even during evenings and weekends for any need.
-In addition, our HQ team is always reachable on WhatsApp to provide quick assistance whenever required.
+From your arrival at the airport through to departure, you'll be looked after by an experienced local team, available evenings and weekends too.
+Our UK team is also reachable on WhatsApp whenever you need us.

-On your first day you will attend an introduction covering rules, practical advice and cultural knowledge to help you make the most of the experience.
-We will also give you clear guidance on how to get around, what to avoid and how to stay safe at all times.
+On your first day you'll join an introduction with house rules, practical advice and cultural pointers.
+We'll also share clear info on getting around, what to avoid and how to keep yourself safe.

-✔ Avoid walking alone at night in isolated areas
+✔ Avoid walking on your own at night in isolated areas

-✔ Move around with other volunteers whenever possible
+✔ Travel with other volunteers when you can

-💡 Our goal is to provide you with a safe, supported and welcoming environment so you can live the experience with peace of mind and focus on what truly matters: teaching, sharing and learning alongside the local community.
+💡 Our aim is to give you a safe, well-supported and welcoming setting, so you can focus on what really matters: teaching, sharing and learning alongside the local community.

 🧭 Orientation day

-Your Palawan experience begins with a day entirely dedicated to orientation, designed to help you settle in, get to know the local community and take your first steps with confidence.
+Your time in Palawan starts with a full day of orientation, designed to help you settle in, get to know the local community and start things off confidently.

-On the first Monday you will take part in a series of activities led by the local team:
+On your first Monday, you'll join a programme led by the local team:

 - Welcome meeting, programme introduction and house rules

-- Practical advice on health, safety and cultural etiquette
+- Practical advice on health, safety and local customs

-- Introduction to Filipino culture, dress code and some basic words in the local language
+- A short introduction to Filipino culture, the dress code and a few first words in Filipino

-- Tour of the village and surrounding areas, with useful tips on shops, transport and landmarks
+- A walk around the village and the surrounding area, with useful info on shops, transport and key spots

-- Help with purchasing a local SIM card and settling any other practical needs.
-If you'd prefer to arrive with an eSIM already active, avoiding the need to find a local SIM on arrival, you can purchase one before departure through Airalo, our affiliate partner.
+- Help with picking up a local SIM and getting practical bits sorted.
+If you'd rather arrive with an eSIM already active, you can buy one in advance via Airalo, our affiliate partner.

-📌 From Tuesday you'll dive into the full activities programme, but from day one you'll already feel part of the Palawan community.
+📌 From Tuesday you'll be into the activities at full pace, but by day one you'll already feel part of the Palawan community.

-✈️ Flight and arrival recommendations To start your experience on the best note, we recommend booking a flight that arrives at Puerto Princesa International Airport (PPS) on Sunday, between 10:00 and 17:00.
-Our welcome and free transfer service to the Tigman Village centre operates during this window.
+✈️ Flight and arrival tips For an easy start to your trip, we'd recommend booking your flight into Puerto Princesa International Airport (PPS) on a Sunday, between 10:00 and 17:00.
+That's when our free pickup and transfer to the centre in Tigman Village is running.

-If you arrive on Saturday, you will need to book an extra night (at a supplement).
+If you arrive on Saturday, you'll need to book an extra night (small supplement applies).

-If you arrive outside the scheduled window, you can arrange a paid private transfer or make your own way to the centre.
-In any case, please share your flight details with us as soon as you book, so we can plan your arrival properly.
+If you arrive outside those hours, you can pre-book a private transfer (paid) or make your own way.
+Either way, please send us your flight details as soon as you book so we can plan your arrival properly.

-At Puerto Princesa Airport one of our coordinators will be waiting for you at the arrivals exit with a clearly visible sign.
-You may need to wait briefly for other participants arriving at a similar time before sharing the transfer to the centre.
+At Puerto Princesa, one of our coordinators will be waiting outside the arrivals terminal, holding a sign you can spot easily.
+You may need to wait a bit for other participants arriving at the same time, since the transfer is shared.

-The journey from the airport to the centre takes approximately 1.5–2 hours by car, giving you a first taste of Palawan's stunning landscapes.
+The drive from the airport to the centre takes about 1.5 to 2 hours, and gives you a first taste of the Palawan landscape.

-🚖 Departure recommendations Check-out from the centre is by 12:00 on Saturday.
-The return transfer to the airport is not included, as participants typically leave at different times.
+🚖 Heading home Check-out from the centre is by 12:00 on the Saturday.
+The return transfer to the airport isn't included, since participants leave at different times.

-Our staff will nevertheless help you arrange a bus or private taxi, which can be shared with other volunteers: the indicative cost is around 130 PHP for the bus + 2 tricycles (~140 PHP), or ≤2,000 PHP by taxi.
+Our staff will happily help you arrange a bus or a private taxi, shared with other volunteers if possible.
+Indicative cost: around 130 PHP for the bus + 2 tricycles (~140 PHP), or up to 2000 PHP by taxi.

-We recommend booking your return flight from the afternoon onwards to give yourself enough time to leave the centre and reach the airport without stress.
+We'd suggest booking your return flight from the afternoon onwards, so you have time to leave the centre and reach the airport without rushing.

-🗓️ If you plan to continue travelling in other parts of the Philippines, let us know in advance — we'll be happy to give you useful suggestions for planning your onward itinerary.
+🗓️ Carrying on with your trip in other parts of the Philippines?
+Let us know in advance and we'll happily share useful tips for your itinerary.

-💡 After your participation is confirmed, you will receive an email with all the up-to-date practical instructions and the contact details of our local team.
+💡 Once your booking is confirmed we'll email you a document with all the practical info and contacts for our local team.

 Still have questions?